ModDota/moddota.github.io/_articles/assets/models/adding-hitbox-to-models-without-a-bone.md

 Save and close.

 ## Step 3.
-Add Cube.dmx hitbox
+Add Cube.fbx hitbox

 This is a mesh with 1 bone.
-[Download it directly](https://github.com/ModDota/moddota.github.io/blob/master/_resources/cube.fbx) and put the file in your model folder
+[Download it directly](/cube.fbx) and put the file in your model folder

 Credits to @Internet_Veteran